 A situation when one has to rely on a singular “informal” semi-diagnostic character to distinguish morphologically such old evolutionary lineages as M. edulis and M. trossulus is certainly uncommon in taxonomy.
 At the same time, it is not unique.
 There are other taxa, which lack fixed diagnostic morphological characters and are identified by semi-diagnostic traits, individual or complex such as like the coordinates of multifactorial analysis.
 These taxa include subspecies defined according to the 75% rule [60], cryptic species with statistical differentiation [61] and hybridizing species that secondarily lost fixed differences due to introgressive hybridization [62].
 Therefore, we hope that our experience of dealing with a non-fixed taxonomic character would be interesting not only to our colleagues working with blue mussels but also to the researchers who study sympatric taxa with vague morphologies and semi-isolated gene pools.

 Acknowledgments

 Natalia Lentsman is acknowledged for English language editing of the manuscript.
 The Research Park of St. Petersburg State University is acknowledged for technical help.
-Julia Lajus, Roelof Bogaards, Andrey Granovitch, Eugeny Genelt-Yanovsky, Gita Paskerova, Elena Golikova, Igor Stogov, Nelly Odintsova, Alexander Antsulevitch, Anna Kuznetsova and all members of our Barents Sea expeditions are acknowledged for help in mussels sampling.
+Julia Lajus, Roelof Bogaards, Andrey Granovitch, Eugeny Genelt-Yanovsky, Gita Paskerova, Elena Golikova, Igor Stogov, Nelly Odintsova, Alexander Antsulevitch, Anna Kuznetsova, Damon Gannon, Janet Gannon, Mark Murray, Laurie Murison, Dan DenDanto, Toby Stephenson, Chris Peterson, Sean Todd, Christopher Tremblay, Bill Schlesinger, Lisa Dellwo, Laura Sewall, Pieter Martino, Erin Voss, Robert Barron, Ben Eisenberg, Aidan Short, Jenna Watling, Alice Anderson, Caitlin Cleaver, Barney Hallowell, Sam Hallowell and all members of our Barents Sea expeditions are acknowledged for help in mussels sampling.

 References